 - High degree of organization, attention to detail, and persistence

-- Comfort with computer technology, including Google applications (Drive, Docs, Spreadsheets) and Microsoft Office applications (Word, Excel).
+- Comfort with computer technology, including Google applications (Drive, Docs, Spreadsheets), Microsoft Office applications (Word, Excel), and video conferencing platforms

-- Preferred: language skills in Hmong, Somali, or Spanish
+- Preferred: language skills in Hmong, Swahili, Spanish, or other language

 How to apply: